Getting Letters Of Recommendation For Your 2023 MFA Application

 It can feel like you're jumping through a bunch of hoops just to get your MFA application complete.
-One of the things I worried over the most: letters of recommendation.
+After polishing my creative writing sample, one of the things I worried over the most: letters of recommendation.
 For starters, I had been out of college for seven years and I wasn't a liberal arts major to begin with.
 I didn't know who to ask or how to ask them for what I thought was a BIG favor.

 So, I made it as easy on them as possible by almost writing the letter for them.
 I figured my letter writers were busy and that I wasn't the only one asking them for a letter of recommendation.
 But, I didn't have a problem getting my letters.
 Why?